 Why Do I Need Data Warehousing?

-Data warehouse can be implemented to help avoid any various challenges.
+A data warehouse can be implemented to help avoid any various challenges.
 In an age of serious competition, it isn’t ideal to make decisions alone, it must be taken on time, if you run out of time you will view your competitors getting ahead.

 For example, if said supermarket chain has not implemented a data warehouse eventually the supermarket finds it very difficult to evaluate which products sold, which products did not sell, what is the age group of people buying the product and several other queries.
 If a product didn’t sell well, it needs to be analysed why that selling value subsided and what steps will need to be taken to analyse the issues surrounding it.

-If we are talking about a company’s strategic value, every company solicits certain products from a supplier, before making a purchase the company will contact the supplier to negotiate the price, etc. This brings into question will the supplier adhere to the terms and conditions given?
+If we are talking about a company’s strategic value, every company solicits certain products from a supplier, before making a purchase the company will contact the supplier to negotiate the price, etc. This brings into question will the supplier adhere to the terms and conditions are given?
 When your company has made the purchase, the supplier will issue you with an invoice.
-If the invoice shows that the discount has not been given as agreed, not matching the terms of the contract, then the two could discuss on the same.
+If the invoice shows that the discount has not been given as agreed, not matching the terms of the contract, then the two could discuss the same.

 This is why your business needs data warehousing, when a company executive needs to make decisions, with the data at their disposal, it is important to consider any fact-based decisions given.